SystemsBioinformatics/dynamic-community-fba/docs/4_community_matrix/home.rst

         ],
     )

-If you are not familiar with the biomass reaction ID, there are a couple of ways to identify it.
+If you don't know the biomass reaction ID of the model, there are a couple of ways to find it.
-First, you can look it up in the SBML model.
-Alternatively, you can check if the active objective function of the model is set to the biomass reaction by using the following code: :code:`model.getActiveObjectiveReactionIds()`.
+First of all, you can look it up in the SBML model.
+Alternatively, you can assess if the model's active objective function is set to the biomass reaction with :code:`model.getActiveObjectiveReactionIds()`.
-This will display a list of objective IDs, and you can verify if the biomass reaction is included.
+This returns a list of objective IDs where you can look for the biomass reaction.

-In this example, we have utilized two models included in the package: *E. coli core metabolism* and *Streptococcus thermophilus*.
+In our demonstration, we've incorporated two pre-existing models: *E. coli core metabolism* and *Streptococcus thermophilus*.
 If desired, you can provide an optional list of alternative IDs to refer to the single models.
 This can be done by supplying a list of strings as the third argument to the function.
-If no alternative IDs are provided, the community matrix will default to using the model identifiers.
+If no alternative IDs are provided, the community matrix will default to using the original model identifiers.
-Lastly, you have the option to assign an ID of your own choosing to the new combined model.
-If not provided the default ID will be used.

-It is important to note that the ``CommunityModel`` class is derived from the base ``cbmpy.CBModel`` class, meaning that the ``CommunityModel`` is still an instance of ``cbmpy.CBModel``.
-With the newly initialized object we can obtain even more information.
-Check the API for all functionality.

 .. warning::
     If you want to create a community model of N identical models, it is mandatory to specify the alternative ids.